-"Small animals also make crap" - this sentence also applies to choosing the right current account.
-Small fees that are incurred regularly are often greatly underestimated.
-With a current account, for example, you can quickly add up to more than 100 euros in fees per year.
-Nevertheless, this amount is often paid by consumers over many years - often because the effort for a change is avoided.
-With a little planning, changing accounts is not particularly complicated.
+"Every little bit helps" - this sentence also applies to the choice of the right Girokonto.
+Often, small fees that are incurred on a regular basis are greatly underestimated.
+For example, the checking account This quickly adds up to more than 100 euros a year in fees for the Girokonto.
+Nevertheless, this amount is often paid over many years by consumers - often because the effort for a change is shied away.
+With a little planning, switching accounts is not particularly complicated.

 Essentially, 5 steps are necessary for this